canonical/discourse-k8s-operator/testing_database/creating-the-testing-database.md

 # Creating the testing database
-At the writing this document, the testing database is created using Discourse v3.2.0.
+At the writing this document, the testing database is created using Discourse v3.2.0 and used to test migration from v3.2.0 to v3.3.0.

 ## Creating the database
 First of all we need to deploy the Discourse following the [tutorial](https://github.com/canonical/discourse-k8s-operator/blob/main/docs/tutorial.md).